Illinois Compiled Statutes

 low-birthweight infants, reducing the need for neonatal intensive care hospital

-services, and promoting perinatal health.
+services, and promoting perinatal and maternal health.
 These services may include

-comprehensive risk assessments for pregnant women, women with infants, and
+comprehensive risk assessments for pregnant individuals, individuals with infants, and

 infants, lactation counseling, nutrition counseling, childbirth support,

-psychosocial counseling, treatment and prevention of periodontal disease, and
+psychosocial counseling, treatment and prevention of periodontal disease, language translation, nurse home visitation, and

-that have been proven to improve birth outcomes.
+that have been proven to improve birth and maternal health outcomes.

 maximize the use of preventive prenatal and perinatal health care services